 Filing Form 2553 offers advantages in terms of tax treatment for a corporation or LLC.
 Let’s look at the difference between how a C corporation and an S corporation are taxed, then we’ll examine the differences between S corps and LLCs.

 The IRS treats C corporations as separate, tax-paying entities.
-The corporation itself pays income taxes on profits at the corporate tax rate.
-Then, shareholders pay income taxes on any dividends they receive.
-These shareholder taxes are calculated at the individual’s tax rate.
+The corporation itself pays corporate income taxes on profits at the corporate tax rate.
+Then, shareholders pay personal income taxes on any dividends they receive.
+These shareholder taxes are calculated at the individual’s personal tax rate.
 This process is known as double taxation because it essentially taxes the same income twice.

 Depending on when you want the election to take effect, you can file Form 2553 at two different points during the year.
-If you want the election to be effective during the current tax year, you must file Form 2553 within the first two months and 15 days of that year.
+If you want the election to be effective during the current tax year, you must file Form 2553 within the first two months and 15 days of the year.
 If you file the form anytime after that, the S corporation status will go into effect during the next tax year.
-Check out the instructions for Form 2553 for examples of the different filing times.
-In limited situations, the IRS makes exceptions for late filings.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.